Sensitive teeth causes and treatment

-People who use a very hard toothbrush or not the correct brushing technique can destroy the gingiva (gum) around the tooth causing it to recede, exposing the root of the tooth.
+People who use a very hard toothbrush or an incorrect brushing technique can destroy the gingiva (gum) around the tooth causing it to recede and expose the root of the tooth.
 Continuing with your brushing habit can wear away the root surface making the tooth very sensitive.

 People who grind or clench their teeth (see TMD section) cause the tooth to flex along the gum line.
 This can cause the gum to recede and start to destroy tooth structure at this point.
 Combine this with a poor brushing habit, the surface of the root is worn away making the tooth very sensitive.

 This habit wears away tooth structure.
 Also, the constant severe forces placed on the teeth causes the nerve to be over stimulated and consequently very sensitive.

 Due to the many causes of sensitivity, we suggest you visit your FirstBite dentist to determine the exact nature of sensitivity and the best treatment.